St Gerard Majella School offers students a wide variety of extra-curricular activities.

 Teachers plan for ‘real life’ learning experiences beyond the school environment.
-These include excursions and when in Years 5 and 6, students experience a camp.
+These include excursions and when in Year 6, students experience a camp.
 Excursions and camps provide the students with rich and diverse learning opportunities as well as important life skills.
 They enable students to connect with each other and make life-long memories.
 All excursions and camps have a curriculum/learning focus and compliment the learning being done in the classroom.

 The Justice Squad has been an important part of the school since 2004.
 The members work tirelessly to raise funds and the social justice awareness of the school community.
 In the words of the members, “We formed because we care about the world and the people in it.
 We want to be part of solution not part of the problem.”